alexey-dobry/goodwords/README.md

 ##### list_of_endpoints is a list of endpoints data where:
 - url is a...
 URL
 - max_time is a maximum time client will wait for endpoint response
-- max_retries is a... maximum ammount of retries to get enpoint data
+- max_retries is a... maximum amount of retries to get endpoint data
 - return_data is a datatype which endpoint return.
 Can be either "text" or "array".

 ## Running
 #### Without Docker
-In project's root directory
+In project's root directory run:
 ```
 cd ./service